-The art of hilariously captioning a meme or writing the perfect pithy tweet or mastering the art of the hook and punchline—the goal of content creators everywhere, no doubt—all call for brevity.
-In other words, less is more.
+The art of captioning a meme or coming up with the perfect pithy tweet, mastering the hook and punchline, or even writing a fortune for a fortune cookie—these all require brevity.
+Less is more.
 At the risk of redundancy, let me repeat that.
 Is more ever more?
 Short answer: no.

 On average, online articles run 800 to 1000 words because the reading public clearly prefers the short-and-sweet.
-After all, life is short.
-Most articles now come with an approximate reading time so you’ll know just what you’re getting into.
-But less has always been, and continues to be, more.
-This is why style manuals stress concision and clarity.
-Why use ten sentences to say what you could say with one?
+Life is short.
+Most articles come with an approximate reading time so you’ll know what you’re getting into.
+This is why style manuals usually start with concision and clarity.
+Don’t use five sentences to say what you could say with one.

 “Study Reveals: Babies are Stupid”